dankrasilnikov/pill_checker/ui/README.md

-Below is a complete README template for your Expo-based MedsRecognition Frontend application.
-This document explains the project’s purpose, outlines the folder structure, describes local and Docker-based development workflows, and provides contribution guidelines.

----

-# MedsRecognition Frontend

 ## Overview

-**MedsRecognition Frontend** is a cross-platform mobile and web application built with Expo and React Native.
-It serves as the frontend for the MedsRecognition ecosystem by allowing users to capture images of medications and view recognition results.
+This is a cross-platform mobile and web application built with Expo and React Native.
+It serves as the frontend for the PillChecker ecosystem by allowing users to capture images of medications and view recognition results.
 The app is designed to run seamlessly on Android, iOS, and web platforms while interfacing with backend services that perform OCR and active ingredient recognition.

-> **⚠️ Note:** This project is under active development and is intended for educational and exploratory purposes.
-Some features may be experimental or subject to change.

 ## Table of Contents